 You are a product of the people you surround yourself with.

-If you want true compliance to achieve your goals, you need your tribe around you.
+If you want to achieve your goals, you need your tribe:

-You need strong women who will support you in your goals and call you out when you make stupid choices (ahem - see above crazy scenarios like tracking every bite of food and destroying your body through over-exercising).
+An honest girlfriend or sister who will call you out when you make stupid choices (see above: crazy scenarios like tracking every bite of food and destroying your body through over-exercising).

 “You’re being too good.
 Here have some cake.”
 (You've heard this before, RIGHT?!)

 Here’s the kicker: their negative comments have nothing to do with you.
 Their comments about your food, your exercise, and your lifestyle are about THEM - not you.
 In many cases, they are projecting their own conflicts and insecurities onto you.

 Don’t let this drag you down.
 It is par for the course and we've ALL been there.